o-yildirim/PBT/README.md

 # PBT (Prioritized Binary Transformation)
-Prioritized Binary Transformation method for multi-label data streams with large number of labels
+Prioritized Binary Transformation method for multi-label data streams with large number of labels.

+In case of use, please cite our paper:
+Onur Yildirim, Sepehr Bakhshi and Fazli Can.
+Prioritized Binary Transformation Method for Efficient Multi-label Classification of Data Streams with Many Labels.
+Proceedings of the 33rd ACM International Conference on Information and Knowledge Management, p.
+4218–4222

 # Requirements
 Results may vary based on the versions of the libraries.
 The following versions are the ones that we used throughout our experiments.